eric8979/blog-deperecated2/README.md

 # Portfolio Website repo

-🐋 Visit and check out my blog posts, projects(programming), YouTube Videos and more!
+🐋 Visit and check out my blog and find out about me!

 ## Purpose

 Purpose: Post what I've learned and done.

 1. Reinforce learning
 2. Build up an online presence